ACken2/shift-allowance-app/README.md

 ## Available Online Now!

-This web application is available [here](https://radtech.dev) hosted on Google Cloud Platform.
+This web application is available [here](https://08301718.xyz) hosted on GitHub Pages.

 ## Running and Debugging the App Locally